Defunding the War: A Swift EU Ban on Russian LNG!

 In 2023, the value of Russian LNG exports to the EU was 50% higher than in 2021, before the invasion of Ukraine.
 Belgium, France, and Spain were among the European countries importing the largest amounts of Russian LNG, collectively accounting for almost 90% of the EU’s imports in 2023.

-According to B4Ukraine’s partner CREA, in the first four months of 2024 the EU bought 18% more Russian LNG than in the same four month period of 2023.
+According to CREA, a B4Ukraine’s partner, in the first four months of 2024 the EU bought 18% more Russian LNG than in the same four month period of 2023.

 However, Russia is heavily dependent on the EU markets for its exports of LNG.
 In 2023, half of all the natural gas that Russia sold to other countries went to Europe.
 This accounted for only 5% of Europe’s total gas consumption.